How to Transcode GoPro 4K HEVC to H264 Codec

 Step 3.
 Do some HEVC video editing before conversion.
 (Optional)

 It's known to all that HEVC (H265) can encode GoPro video with at least 50% bitrate saving compared to H.264.
 Hence, if converted to H264 codec, the file would twice the size of the original GoPro 4K HEVC video.
 For example, your 10GB GoPro 4K H265 video would double in size so that your 16GB/32GB iPhone or Android mobile may have no enough space to save them.

 In such case, proper HEVC video editing is seemingly inevitable.
 To make GoPro 4K video size smaller, there are a couple of options available:

 * Cut: enable Cut at the video info bar to freely set up video start/end time to trim GoPro 4K videos in HEVC/H265.
 Thus, you can save and highlight your GoPro Hero 6 recordings without tedious clips.

 * Split: shift your eyes to the bottom of the interface and find Toolbox, from which you hit Split to split your video averagely into 5/6/7 clips or split GoPro video every 30/60 seconds at your disposal.

 More editing features: the afore-mentioned features are just a tip of the iceberg.
-VideoProc is a GoPro-focused versatile program to help you solve almost any tough GoPro problems, including remove background noise from GoPro video, fix GoPro fisheye distortion, stabilize GoPro 4K HEVC shaky video, add special effects to GoPro, sharpen GoPro video light, slow down your GoPro video 10X, etc. No any complicated steps, just 1 click to customize your GoPro 4K HEVC/H264 video!
+VideoProc is a GoPro-focused versatile program to help you solve almost any tough GoPro problems, including remove background noise from GoPro video, fix GoPro fisheye distortion, stabilize GoPro 4K HEVC shaky video, add special effects to GoPro, sharpen GoPro video light, slow down your GoPro video 10X, etc. No complicated steps.
+Just 1 click to customize your GoPro 4K HEVC/H264 videos!